What makes a successful pedicab or rickshaw tour?

 - Make sure you have your business listed online so potential tour passengers can find you.
 There are lots of choices but I would start with the following three places to list your tour offerings.
 For the first two, remember to search these sites to see if your business is already listed, and if so, you should claim your listing – if you are not already listed, proceed with creating a new listing:

-- Your own web site - you should have your own site for potential customers to refer to in order to learn about you so that you can build their trust in order to help them decide to book a tour with you
+- Your own web site – you should have your own site for potential customers to refer to in order to learn about you so that you can build their trust in order to help them decide to book a tour with you.
+You don’t have to over-complicate this – your web site could be simply a page with a brief listing of the services you offer and your contact information, or a link to where customers can contact you (for example if you have a Facebook or Twitter account that you use frequently).

 2. Provide online booking and payment options